OnePlus 9

-The OnePlus 9 5G and 9 Pro 5G are Android-based smartphones manufactured by OnePlus, unveiled on March 23, 2021.
+The OnePlus 9 and OnePlus 9 Pro are Android-based smartphones manufactured by OnePlus, unveiled on March 23, 2021.
 The phones feature upgraded cameras developed in partnership with Hasselblad.

 Specifications

 Hardware

 Both the OnePlus 9 and 9 Pro use the Snapdragon 888 processor with the Adreno 660 GPU, with either 128 or 256 GB of non-expandable UFS 3.1 storage.
 Both have 8 GB or 12 GB of LPPDDR5 RAM.
 Both have stereo speakers with active noise cancellation and no audio jack, similar to the previous generation OnePlus 8/8Pro and OnePlus 8T.

 Design

 The OnePlus 9 and 9 Pro have similar designs to the previous generation OnePlus 8 and 8 Pro, with Gorilla Glass 5 on the front and back, and a "hole punch"-style camera in the upper left-hand corner.
 The 9's screen is flat with a plastic frame and a 2.5D edge, while the 9 Pro's screen is curved with an aluminum frame.
 Only the 9 Pro has an official IP Code (IP68); the regular OnePlus 9 is claimed by OnePlus to have water resistance, but has no official IP certification.
 The OnePlus 9 is available in three colors: Winter Mist, Arctic Sky, and Astral Black.
 The OnePlus 9 Pro is available in three different colors: Morning Mist, Pine Green, and Stellar Black.